 Sablefish are most common in Alaska waters.
-Adult sablefish live on mud bottoms in waters 650+ feet deep.
+Adult sablefish live on mud bottoms in waters deeper than 650 feet.
 Some have been found as deep as 9,800 feet.
 Juvenile sablefish live near the surface in nearshore waters.

 Sablefish grow quickly, up to 3 feet in length.
-Females are able to reproduce when they are about 6-1/2 years old and over 2 feet in length; males are able to reproduce a little earlier, at age 5 and 1.9 feet.
+Females are able to reproduce when they are about 6-1/2 years old and more than 2 feet in length; males are able to reproduce a little earlier, at age 5 and 1.9 feet.
 Sablefish spawn in deeper water along the continental slope from March through April in Alaska, and from January through March between California and British Columbia.
 Their eggs develop in deep water for about 2 weeks until they hatch.
 The hatched larvae swim to the surface after they begin feeding.
 In southeast Alaska and British Columbia, juveniles appear in nearshore waters by fall.
-Sablefish are highly mobile for part of their life; in fact, some juveniles have been found to migrate over 2,000 miles in 6 or 7 years.
-Sablefish can live to be over 90 years old.
+Sablefish are highly mobile for part of their life; in fact, some juveniles have been found to migrate more than 2,000 miles in 6 or 7 years.
+Sablefish can live to be more than 90 years old.

 Small sablefish feed on zooplankton (tiny floating animals) in their first weeks of life.
 As they grow older, sablefish feed on whatever prey is available, from bottom invertebrates to other fish, squid, and jellyfish.
-Other fish, seabirds, sharks, and whales feed on sablefish.
+Other fish (including sharks) seabirds, and whales feed on sablefish.

-Sablefish is a roundfish that looks like a cod.
-In fact, they’re often referred to as a black cod even though they’re not actually part of the cod family.
+Sablefish looks much like cod.
+In fact, they’re often referred to as a black cod even though they are not actually part of the cod family.
 Sablefish are members of the Anoplopomatidae family, a group of fishes found only in the North Pacific Ocean.

 NOAA’s Alaska Fisheries Science Center assesses the abundance of sablefish through annual longline surveys.
-Scientists also conduct trawl surveys to assess abundance every 2 or 3 years.
+Scientists also conduct trawl surveys to assess abundance every 1 to 3 years.
 Scientists at the Northwest Fisheries Science Center conduct bottom trawl surveys to assess the abundance of sablefish and other groundfish off the West Coast.
 Fishery data is collected by fishery observers and through required and voluntary logbook programs.

-According to the most recent stock assessment, completed in 2012, the West Coast sablefish population is not overfished and is not experiencing overfishing.
-The Eastern Bering Sea/Aleutian Islands/Gulf of Alaska sablefish stock is due to be assessed again in December 2013, but has previously been above target population levels.
+According to the most recent stock assessment, completed in 2011, the West Coast sablefish population is not overfished and is not experiencing overfishing.
+The Eastern Bering Sea/Aleutian Islands/Gulf of Alaska sablefish stock is also not overfished and is not experiencing overfishing, based on the 2013 stock assessment.

 NOAA Fisheries has been tagging and releasing sablefish in Alaska waters since 1972.
 Scientists use data from this program to study sablefish movements.
 The results show that sablefish are highly migratory for at least part of their lives, and their movement rates are great enough to affect the amount of fish available for harvest in an area.
 Although the results of the longline survey are the main data used to determine sablefish quotas, tag data provide complementary information that enhances survey data.

 Most Alaskan fishermen use longlines to harvest sablefish.
 Although the effects of this type of gear on bottom habitat are poorly understood, catch efficiency has increased under the individual fishing quota program, reducing the number of hooks deployed and any effects on bottom habitat.
 This program has also reduced bycatch—the fishery operates at a slower pace and provides incentives to maximize value from the catch.
-Catches in the longline fishery are made up mostly of sablefish (about 90 percent); bycatch most often includes shortaker, rougheye, and thornyhead rockfish.
+Catches in the longline fishery are made up mostly of sablefish (about 90 percent); bycatch most often includes giant grenadier, arrowtooth flounder, and shortaker and thornyhead rockfishes.
 Measures also have successfully reduced interactions with seabirds.

-Pots are sometimes used to catch sablefish in the Bering Sea and Aleutian Islands.
+Pot fishing for sablefish has increased in the Bering Sea and Aleutian Islands as a response to depredation (the removal of fish from fishing gear) by killer whales.
 There’s not much information on the impact of pots on habitat, as their use has just recently increased and they’re still a fairly minor component of the overall sablefish catch.
 Sablefish is also caught as bycatch in trawl fisheries for rockfish and deepwater flatfish.
 Trawls are prohibited in certain areas to protect sensitive habitats.

 Who’s in charge?
 NOAA Fisheries, the North Pacific Fishery Management Council (Alaska fisheries) and Pacific Fishery Management Council (West Coast fisheries)